Tokodi/Snake/README.md

 The project was built and tested on the latest Raspbian release with gcc version 8.3.0 and MacOS Catalina(V10.15.3) with AppleClang 11.0.3;

+## Controls
+### Menu
+Navigate with the arrow keys, select with enter.

+### Game
+The first arro key hit will be the start diretion of the snake.
+Use the arrow keys to navigate.

 ## Known issues
     * ...